The Jeff Probst Show

-The Jeff Probst Show was an American syndicated talk show hosted by Survivor host Jeff Probst, who also served as an executive producer.
+The Jeff Probst Show is an American syndicated talk show hosted by Survivor host Jeff Probst, who also served as an executive producer.
 This was his first television talk foray, which is co-produced by Big Ticket Television, and distributed by CBS Television Distribution, which handles the distribution rights in the United States and Canada.
 The hour-long program debuted on September 10, 2012.

 On February 13, 2013, CBS Television Distribution announced the cancellation of The Jeff Probst Show after only one season.
 Despite the series finale airing May 22, 2013, unaired episodes were aired during the summer.

 Format

 The program follows the same general interest format platform as Anderson Live, Katie and The Ricki Lake Show; the latter two debuted at the same time as Probst's.
-Each hour long episode centered on a topic.
+Each hour-long episode centered on a topic.
 Guests and audience members attempt to find common ground.
 On January 14, 2013, former The Facts of Life star and Survivor: Philippines contestant Lisa Whelchel joined Probst as co-host for several episodes.